 We maintain strict traceability programs at our farms and production facilities.
 Records for any treatment animals received are maintained at each farm to ensure any pigs that need to be treated with an antibiotic have met the withdrawal period so the antibiotic is out of the animal’s system prior to processing.

 Providing the best animal care is a continuously improving process based on sound science, veterinary experts and agriculture experience and expertise.
 As an industry leader in animal care, Clemens Food Group has been researching gestation and farrowing systems for over a decade, and has studied these systems in the United States, as well as systems currently used in Europe and Canada.
-As a result our Country View Family Farms are on the leading edge of animal care.
+As a result, our affiliate, Country View Family Farms is on the leading edge of animal care.

-CFG is requiring its producer partners to convert to group housing and they must provide a detailed summary to CFG of their plan to transition all sow farms to what is commonly referred to as “pen gestation.”
-Pen gestation is defined by the Ohio Livestock Care Standards, which mandates that after being confirmed pregnant a sow must be placed in an open pen where she has freedom of movement, social interaction, and access to sufficient feed and water.
+As industry pioneers, Clemens Food Group and Country View Family Farms were able to meet a commitment made in 2010 to transition all company owned and all company contracted hogs to group housing by the end of 2022.
+By meeting this goal, we now provide approximately 6.3 million hogs annually under our group housed care program.
+The group housed care program, commonly referred to as “open pen gestation”, is defined by the Ohio Livestock Care Standards, which mandates that after being confirmed pregnant, a sow must be placed in an open pen where she has freedom of movement, social interaction, and access to sufficient feed and water.

-Hatfield plans to offer a variety of pork products across our portfolio of bacon, marinated, and fresh pork items that meet the “Prop 12” and “Question 3” statutory requirements.
+Hatfield offers a variety of pork products across our portfolio of bacon, marinated, and fresh pork items that meet the “Prop 12” and “Question 3” statutory requirements.

-Sows will be housed in pens that allow them to get up and turn around freely at all times, and have 24+ sq. ft. of usable floor space per sow.
+Sows are housed in pens that allow them to get up and turn around freely at all times, and have 24+ sq. ft. of usable floor space per sow.

 For customers committed to our program, Clemens Food Group will provide, upon request, written guarantees that the products destined for California or Massachusetts will be compliant with Prop 12 and Question 3, respectively.